Bloomberg-Beta/Manual/3 - Criteria for investing.md

 + Could be most important product to its users
 + We have a unique ability to help
 + Clear sense, if applicable, of any direct competitors and why the company has superior offering for its market
++ Will investing in this company preclude us from investing in something else we might rather back?

 ##### Business and economics
 + Clear sense of why to raise capital (i.e., where to deploy)
 + [Clear sense of why to raise *venture* capital](https://also.roybahat.com/making-a-financial-model-for-your-early-stage-startup-76630da262a3) (we often discourage founders from taking venture at all)
++ Clear ability to raise venture capital (for future rounds)

 ##### Deal terms
 + Founders own enough of the company